 While Squarespace has limited drag-and-drop options, it is still a great option as it allows you to switch to a different templated down the line without any hassle.
 You can also make other important changes like fonts, background, color, and more.

-When it comes to design flexibility, Squarespace is the ultimate winner.
-It has everything one requires in a website builder; professional and beautiful looking templates, ability to switch to a different template midway, and mobile responsiveness.
+When it comes to design flexibility, Squarespace’s templates are the ultimate winner.
+It has everything one requires in a website builder; professional and beautiful looking templates, ability to switch to a different template midway, and a mobile editor.

 You have created a spellbinding layout for your website and are now ready to welcome your visitors…but hold on a minute.
 While creating a beautiful looking website is important to attract more visitors, but in order to make them stay and further explore your website, you would need to provide attractive features and options.